 We are an enthusiastic group of volunteers dedicated to building a digital archive of pictures and memories from Fakenham and nearby villages.

-This website features only a sample of the many thousands of interesting items which have been shared with us since the archive was formed in 2002
+This website features only a sample of the many thousands of interesting items which have been donated since the archive was founded in 2002

 We meet regularly in the Trinity Room at Fakenham Parish Church on